SgtCoDFish/bedrock-bootstrap/osdev/README.md

       exit"
 ```

-See the upload guide for more details on the command.
+See the OpenOCD upload guide for more details on the command.

-The OSDev code - main.c and linker.ld - is CC0 or public domain.